The Band (album): Recording

 After unsuccessfully attempting sessions at a studio in New York, the Band set up shop in the pool house of a home rented by the group in the Hollywood Hills located at 8850 Evanview Drive in Los Angeles, California.
 The home was then owned by Sammy Davis Jr. and was previously owned by Judy Garland and Wally Cox.
 According to Robbie Robertson, the location was chosen to give the songs a Basement Tapes–like feel in what was termed "a clubhouse concept".
-Three songs to finish the album (from "Up on Cripple Creek" through "Jemima Surrender") were not recorded at the "clubhouse studio", but at The Hit Factory in New York City.

-According to co-producer John Simon, Robbie Robertson took over most of the engineering for the record, "hungry for knowledge ...
+The last song to be recorded at the pool house was "King Harvest (Has Surely Come)," as The Band had to leave to perform for three nights at Winterland in San Francisco.
+Afterwards, they recorded the final three songs to finish the album ("Up on Cripple Creek", "Whispering Pines" and "Jemima Surrender") at The Hit Factory in New York City, at the time operated by Jerry Ragavoy.
+Joe Zagarino would also take over most of the engineering for the final three tracks they would record, untrusting of Robertson and Simon's engineering skills.
+The outtake "Get Up Jake" was also recorded during these sessions in New York.
+According to producer John Simon, Robertson took over most of the engineering for the record, "hungry for knowledge ...
 I showed him how to make an album from a technical point of view."

 Release

-The album was originally released as an LP on September 22, 1969.
+The album was originally released on September 22, 1969.
 A 1980 "Capitol 16000 Series" budget vinyl reissue of the album omitted "When You Awake" and "King Harvest (Has Surely Come)".

 After several reissues on vinyl, cassette tape, and compact disc, the album was remastered and re-released with bonus tracks in 2000, in a process overseen by Robertson.

 The Band was reissued in 2009 by Audio Fidelity as a limited edition gold CD.
 The reissue included a single B-side, "Get Up Jake", as a bonus track.
 "Get Up Jake", which also appears on the 2000 reissue, was slated for inclusion on the original album but was dropped from the lineup at the last minute, either because the band felt it was too similar to another track on the album or because there physically was not enough room on the album.
 It also was suggested that the underdeveloped status of the song made them decide against inclusion in the album.
 A reworked version of "Get Up Jake" was later included in many of the Band's live performances in the early 1970s and also on the 1972 live album Rock of Ages.

 In 2019, a 50th Anniversary Edition was released, with an entirely new stereo mix of the album by Bob Clearmountain, mastered by Bob Ludwig, as well as several outtake tracks and the Band's entire live set from the Woodstock festival.

 The original LP back cover quotes the opening lines from Shelton Brooks's 1917 composition "Darktown Strutters' Ball".